Sign Up for the Upcoming

 Approximately 19 Professional Contact Hours (1.9 AOTA CEUs) are awarded for full completion of this program.
 Participants receive credential certificates documenting completion of the specialized training in SPD.

-Individuals interested in achieving the SPD ProCert 1 credential are required to take Temple University's SPD Proficiency Level I course within 3 years of completing the full School-Based Intensive Course.
+Individuals interested in achieving the STAR ProCert 1 credential are required to take Temple University's STAR Proficiency Level I course within 3 years of completing the full School-Based Intensive Course.